Mountain Amateur Radio Club

 The repeater system maintained by MARC does have an autopatch for member use.
 However, in the spirit of public safety, the patch is available for all amateurs to use in case of an emergency.
 In order to be connected to the Teller County Sheriff's Office in Divide, CO., an operator needs to key down on the system and enter 911 from their DTMF pad.
 No other special codes are needed to use this feature.
 We do ask that this only be used in emergencies.

-The MARC newsletter, the Communicator, has been discontinued and various articles are being considered for publication on the website.
-Articles for submission may be sent for consideration to: Eric Schmidt (N3TCQ).
-MARC also holds VE sessions on the first Saturday of the odd numbered months.
+The MARC newsletter, the Communicator, has been discontinued, but is being maintained on the website, for your reference.
+MARC holds VE sessions on the first Saturday of the odd numbered months.
 MARC has also designed and built a Portable Emergency & Club Station.
 More information can be found here.

 The MARC Campfest is a relaxed family-oriented campout/swapfest which is usually held on the last full weekend of August in the Lake George area.